Did your Facebook Group just lose a bunch of members? Get to the bottom of why your membership numbers dropped.

 Why would I lose Facebook Group members?

-There are a number of reasons why you may see dips in your membership numbers, but here are the most common reasons your group numbers may be struggling:
+There are a number of reasons why you may see dips in your Facebook membership numbers, but here are the most common reasons your Facebook group lost members:

-- Your Facebook Group has tumbleweeds.
+• Your Facebook Group is boring.
 Perhaps you started your group with steady, reoccurring content and your own participation has dwindled since.
 Facebook Groups require time, attention, and work to be most effective for its members.
 If you can’t keep up the pace of regular engagement in your group, consider making your active members moderators, or outsource the work to someone who can post in your brand voice on your behalf.
-I offer Facebook Group strategy and management, btw.
-Just saying.

-- Your Facebook Group has devolved into a wall of “limited time offers”, stories of tragedy and triumph that lead to a sales funnel, and howling requests for Instagram followers.
+• Your Facebook Group is now a wall of spam.
 If your Facebook Group is now comprised of people shamelessly promoting themselves and actual content is at an all-time low, you run the risk of losing members who want to be in a group, not an infomercial.
 You can reign this in by setting your member post privileges to “Admin Approval Required”, asking pertinent questions of your members, and scheduling valuable content to go up regularly.
+There are also a range of new automatic Facebook group moderation tools since this article was update in 2023.